 ArduPilot 4.1 (and higher) supports a Gaussian Sum Filter (GSF) which takes IMU and GPS inputs to compute a probable heading, if a yaw source (like a compass) is unavailable, or unhealthy.

 GSF depends on good velocity reports from the GPS.
-Do not attempt with older generation GPS, use at least UBlox M8 or equivalent performance GPS.
+Do not attempt with older generation GPSes, and use at least UBlox M8 or equivalent performance GPSes.
 Also, be sure GPS view of the sky is unobstructed throughout the flight.
 Otherwise, poor heading estimation will result.
 On Plane, if the GPS accuracy is impaired by interference from other nearby vehicle devices (like cameras, etc.), GSF can result in poorer performance than relying solely on Align Yaw to GPS heading, above.
 In those cases, it may be better to disable GSF use by setting the EK3_GSF_USE_MASK = 0.

 Simply, set COMPASS_ENABLE = 0.
 Fallback to the GSF will be automatic if normal default values are being used for EKF parameters.